jonniek/mpv-playlistmanager/README.md

 - __loadfiles__
   - Attempts to load all files from the currently playing files directory to the playlist keeping the order.
 Option to run at startup if 0 or 1 files are opened, with 0 opens files from working directory.
 On startup with no file requires `--idle=yes or --idle=once`.
 - __saveplaylist__
   - Saves the current playlist to m3u file.
 Saves to `mpv/playlists/` by default.
-If you want to name playlists manually rather than the automatic naming you can use [playlistmanager-save-interactive.lua](https://github.com/jonniek/mpv-playlistmanager/blob/master/playlistmanager-save-interactive.lua) module.
-It will prompt for a name when you save the playlist.
+Prompts for filename by default.
+- __selectplaylist__
+  - Opens a search prompt of saved playlists and loads the playlist on enter.

 The above functions do not have default keybindings(except for showplaylist).
 There is a couple of ways to bind keys for them:
  - Edit the `playlistmanager.lua` settings